shubhra-ml/NLP-and-LLM-/README.md

 # NLP and LLM Practise
-Repository for practicing NLP and LLM through hands-on coding challenges
+Repository for practicing NLP and GenAI through hands-on coding challenges